hungryhairwax/hugo-creative-portfolio-theme/exampleSite/content/RestaurantSocialMediaServices/_index.md

 * 20 pieces of content every month (photos & videos) with custom captions & hashtags for Facebook & Instagram.
 * 24/7 contact and support from me.
-* Album creation for media outlets like online magazines/ award-giving brands.
+* Album access for media outlets like online magazines/ award-giving brands.
 * My constant monitoring of your social media accounts & online presence.

 View a gallery of my restaurant-related work: